Our Guide to Glass Bottle Colours

 Amber glass bottles are made from virgin materials and, compared with many alternative products, are easy to recycle – making them an attractive sustainable option for brands that are conscious of their environmental impact.

-Glass bottles from Origin
+A Diverse Range of Glass Bottles from Origin